-You should work directly with an independent broker is extremely important for many reasons: no one company is interested in every rental property, and if they were you would likely be paying a higher premium.
-Using multiple insurance carriers ensures the broker can offer you the broadest coverage and most competitive price for your specific rental properties.
-Such a specialist also knows how to best protect your assets because they are working with properties similar to yours each day.
+Having an independent broker is extremely important for many reasons.
+Not every insurance company is interested in taking on every rental property, and if they were you’d likely be paying a higher premium.
+Using multiple insurance carriers ensures the broker can offer you the broadest coverage at the most competitive price.
+Such a specialist also knows how to protect your assets best because they are working with properties similar to yours every day.

 You can also raise your deductible on problem areas of your portfolio, such as Wind/Hail.
 It may be a wise choice to have an increased deductible on wind/hail if you have had prior losses.
-Another example would be a separate ‘water damage deductible’.
-If you have sustained a water damage claim of significant size, it may be best to take a larger deductible in that area to ‘offset’ the risk for the insurance carrier.
+Another example would be a separate water damage deductible.
+If you have sustained a water damage claim of significant size, it may be best to take a larger deductible in that area to offset the risk for the insurance carrier.